owainkenwayucl/uclapi-java/Readme.md

 $ java examples/search <insert your API key here> Kenway
 ```

-If all things are working this should print out a list of people whose name contain "Kenway".
+If all things are working this should print out a list of people whose names contain "Kenway".

 ### Clojure